PURHCASE WHAT YOU'LL LEARN MEET YOUR TRAINER WHO SHOULD ATTEND CAE CREDITS

-Purchase the OnDemand Recording for The Form 990: An Association Field Guide to New Features and Updates.
+Register Now for The Form 990: An Association Field Guide to New Features and Updates.
 This webinar focuses specifically on the latest modifications and the aspects of the Form 990 that are directly relevant to associations.
 The session will also include a special focus on how to achieve rebuttable presumption for executive compensation, and an overview of required Foreign Bank and Financial Accounts filing.

 New guidance for maintaining your tax-exempt status.
 In addition to becoming well-versed in using Form 990 features and updates to demonstrate compliance, you’ll have greater power to use your filings to support your organization’s commitment to ethical practices and accountability.

-Purchase Now for expert, association-focused guidance on best practices for completing your Form 990, including:
+Register Now for expert, association-focused guidance on best practices for completing your Form 990, including:

 - The latest changes to Form 990 and their impact on associations and nonprofits

 - Tips for achieving rebuttable presumption for executive compensation

 - How to avoid penalties in reporting foreign transactions

 - What all nonprofits must know about mandatory e-filing of FBAR reports